Cengkaruk/qiscus-sdk-web/README.md

 });
 ```

-After we initialize the SDK, we need to set `login` data for current user by using this code:
+After we initialize the SDK, we need to set `user` data:

-`QiscusSDK.core.setUser('[email / unique identifer]', '[password]', '[Display Name]');`
+`QiscusSDK.core.setUser('[email / unique identifer]', '[password]', '[Display Name]', '[Avatar URL]');`

 ## Set User or Updating a User Profile

+Your app can begin the authentication flow at any point before you try to load conversations or send/receive messages.
+If your app has captured user credentials at some other point, the entire flow can occur in the background without any user intervention.

-You can use the previous login code to update your data:
+You can use the previous `setUser` code to update your data:

 `QiscusSDK.core.setUser('email', 'key', 'username', 'avatar_url');`